Is Chicken Really That Good For Us?

 Bird flu

-This investigation into a typical chicken farm by Mercy For Animals shows there’s nothing “clean” about how these animals are reared for food.
+This investigation into a typical chicken farm by Mercy For Animals shows there’s nothing ‘clean’ about how these animals are reared for food.

-So, is chicken healthy?
+So, is chicken really that good for us?

 When compared with plant-based sources of protein such as legumes, seeds, beans, nuts, and whole grains, it’s clear that chicken isn’t the superfood it’s made out to be.